JPsiInVR/script-and-story-board/1st_Scene/first_scene.md

 *(highlight charm and strange quarks)*

 **J/&psi;:** There are also top and bottom quarks and the quark mass increases with every generation.
 It is similar in the case of a second particle family, the leptons.
 One of its members you already know: the electron.
 The electron has two other relatives, that are exact copies in most of its characteristics, but with increasing mass.
 So the third generation lepton is heavier than the second generation lepton that is heavier than the first generation lepton.
 This mass hierarchy however is not apparent in the three other leptons, called neutrinos.
 They seem to be massless and practically undetectable.
 The quarks and leptons are elementary particles, which means we can build a ton of other particles with them, like the proton and neutron and even me!
-Let's have a closer look at that in the next section!

 #### Section 5 Mesons and Baryons

 *(some kind of zoom-in/animation inside the proton and neutron ?)*